Rowland-Hall-Iron-Lions/ARC/README.md

 # Välkommen (Welcome)!
 Why did we greet you in Sweedish?
 You'll never know, and neither will we.

 This repository is based on the FtcRobotController, and this is where all of our code goes.
-You can find the code that we wrote inside the `TeamCode/src/main/java/org/firstinspires/FTC/teamcode` directory.
+You can find the code that we wrote inside the `TeamCode/src/main/java/org/rowlandhall/arc` directory (you can find minimal driver code in `Teamcode/src/main/java/org/firstinspires/ftc/teamcode/`).
 From there, there is another README explaining the anatomy and layout of the source code.

 You can find the original README (for the FtcRobotController repository) [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController).